Max Kreminski

 I’m a researcher in artificial intelligence, human-computer interaction, and creativity.
 I primarily design and develop AI-based creativity support tools to assist human designers and artists, particularly in the domains of storytelling, poetry, and game design.
 As an interdisciplinary scholar with a background in technical games research, I’ve also worked on a wide variety of topics related to interactive narrative and digital games.

-Currently, I’m a Research Scientist at Midjourney, where I lead the storytelling tools research lab.
-I’m also an Assistant Professor of Computer Science and Engineering at Santa Clara University (on leave for the 2023-2024 school year).
+Currently, I’m a research scientist at Midjourney, where I lead the Storytelling Lab.
+Before that, from 2022-2024, I was an assistant professor of computer science and engineering at Santa Clara University.
 I hold a Ph.D. in Computational Media from the University of California, Santa Cruz, where I was a member of the Expressive Intelligence Studio.
 In the past, I’ve also been a resident at Stochastic Labs; a consultant at various game industry and tech companies; and a researcher in several labs, most notably the Mobile & Environmental Media Lab, at the University of Southern California.

 Selected projects and papers